artist bio

 Liana is an Australian musician of Italian descent, currently based in Melbourne.
 Second cousin to Virgil Donati, who is widely regarded as one of the most technically advanced drummers of all time, Liana’s early exposure to music through her family lineage was diverse.
 Liana studied classical harp with Pamela Raines and contemporary jazz harp with Mary Doumany for over a decade.

-Liana completed her Advanced Diploma of Music Performance in Contemporary Jazz Voice at Melbourne Polytechnic, and a Masters of Music Therapy at the University of Melbourne Conservatory of Music.
+Liana completed her Advanced Diploma of Music Performance in Contemporary Voice at Melbourne Polytechnic, and a Masters of Music Therapy at the University of Melbourne Conservatory of Music.
 In 2016, Liana and her fiancé, Fabian Aravalés formed their band project, Perolas.
 Perolas earned the award for ‘Best Intercultural Act’ at the 2019 Music Victoria Awards and were featured on ABC’s ‘Spicks and Specks’ in 2022.
 Their iconic performances have been showcased at some of Melbourne’s leading live music venues, including the Melbourne Recital Centre, Jazzlab and The Paris Cat.
+With Perolas currently on hiatus, the couple have relaunched as an electronic harp and trumpet duo under the name Sound of Arlo.

 In 2022, Liana was awarded an international fellowship with the International Specialised Skills Institute, George Alexander Foundation to tour Europe and learn from world leading jazz harpists, including Tara Minton.
 Internationally, Liana has also performed with the Australasian Harp Orchestra at the World Harp Congress in Hong Kong in 2017, and earned a scholarship with the Jazz Harp Foundation in 2018, travelling to Rio De Janeiro, Brazil for a jazz harp intensive study program.